Thursday, March 10, 2011

 An oral world has few artistic boundaries, because oral story poems existed on the wind as poets and listeners came and went across vast areas.

-The fact of that adoption, however, would soon be forgotten.
+That adoption, however, would soon be forgotten.
 It would become theirs, because it expressed an unconscious cultural truth that needed expressing.

-Outside of the art work and stone structures that have survived, there are no permanent records of what those preliterate cultures were like.
+The written transcriptions of those great oral poems are sometimes all we have of those ancient times, because outside of the art work and stone structures that have survived, there are no permanent records of what those preliterate cultures were like.

 We must never forget that in oral cultures, there is only the foggy past (many moons), the immediate present, and the great oral story poems that came and went on the wind.